Spiky-73/BetterInventory/Readme.md

 - Displays the hotkey and highlights the slots where an item can be quick moved to
 - Displays Smart pickup ghosts
 - Added Shift Right Click Crafting override
 - Added options to invert Crafting override clicks
+- Allows items to have ghosts in multiple slots
+- Fixed quick moving accessories keeping the effect of some items
 - Fixed Quick Move and Smart Pickup losing modded item data
 - Fixed Quick move changing the favorite state of items